mhvis/whitelink/README.md

 ## I'm a streamer!

-I will gladly setup a _beefy_ Crewlink+Impostor server for you in your cloud region of choice (e.g. US West) for free!
-I have capacity for a couple of cloud server instances which were provided to me for free in Microsoft Azure.
+I will gladly setup a beefy Crewlink+Impostor server for you in your cloud region of choice (e.g. US West) for free!
 DM me on Twitter or Discord or send a mail to _todo_!
 You will receive the server address of your private server within a couple of hours.

 ## Demo

 _TODO_

+## Development

+A Docker compose file is available for local development, it runs the server on port 8000.